selimslab/selimslab.github.io/_NOTES/psychology/cognitive-biases.md

 tags: psy top
 ---

+## tldr

+We are all human, driven by emotion.
+We know almost nothing yet think we know the best.
+We make decisions for the stupidest of resaons and pretend otherwise

+---
-1. We believe we are better than we are

-2. Mistakes of others are easier to notice than our own
+We think we are better than we are because mistakes of others are easier to notice than our own

-3. We jump to conclusions, judge, oversimplify, exaggerate, overgeneralize, and stereotype

-4. We mistake the limits of our vision as the limits of the world
+Environment shapes us

-5. We tend to do what is quick, easy, and comfortable over what is important
+Brains love saving energy so we jump to conclusions, oversimplify, overgeneralize, exaggerate, and stereotype.
+We like to do what is quick, easy, and comfortable over what is important.

-6. We see what we want to see, believe what we want to believe
+We love bandwagons, all these people can't be wrong?

+We can't read minds or predict other people yet we like to pretend so

+Availability increase liking, we make friends with whoever is close by

+We regret over the past, worry or hope about the future.
+Yet we fail to learn from the past and the future turns out neither that good or that bad

+People believe what they want, not what is true, yet we still try to prove something or to change people.
+And we love stories, a good story can easily win over the facts

+We like to cry over spilt milk, it's just sunk cost and it's better to move on

+We think our luck will turn after many losses, like a gambler, but every turn is different and no one is keeping the score

-7. Emotions make decisions.
+Emotions make decisions.
 Reason comes later and justifies.

-8. People like you more than you know
+People like you more than you know but they don't think much about you.

-9. People think about you way less than you believe

-10. Environment affects us more than we suspect

-11. "All these people can't be wrong"

-12. The best story wins not the best idea

-13. Simple explanations are appealing even when they’re wrong.

-14. The future is neither as good as we hope nor as bad as we fear

-15. Hindsight is 20/20

-16. We fear what we don’t understand
+We fear and respect what we don’t know.

-17. We can't read minds

-18. People are both curious and afraid of new things so a familiar thing in an original setting is interesting.

-19. A fact can be nonsense in a context

-20. People want to associate with winners and avoid losers.

-21. We are sensitive to fairness

-22. We think success is earned and failure is deserved but most things are so random
+We think success is earned and failure is deserved but most things are so random.
+Yet, people want to associate with winners and avoid losers.

-23. We feel envy but we wouldn't want to completely swap ourselves with another person
+We feel envy but we wouldn't want to completely swap ourselves with another person

-24. Availability increase liking

-25. We fail to learn from the past

-26. People generally like to be consistent and keep commitments
+People generally like to be consistent and keep commitments

-27. The first conclusion is like the first sperm, the mind closes itself to preserve energy

-28. We tend to do something even when doing nothing is better
+We tend to do something even when doing nothing is better

 ## Also see